 By memorizing the quality of each degree of the harmonic field, you can easily tell which chords you have available, regardless of the key you are playing or writing in, which saves you time and allows you to make quick decisions on the fly.

 However, there is one detail that you must not forget about – every key has its sharps or flats (except for C Major and A minor).
-Take those into account, or your chords won’t be right!
+Take those into account, or your chords won’t sound right.

-For this, the circle of fifths is a great tool, as it shows you which notes are sharp or flat in each key.
+For this, the circle of fifths is a great tool, as it shows you which notes are sharp or flat in each key (check out our full guide to the circle of fifths).

 Aside from the circle of fifths, another great way to keep track of which chords are sharp or flat in a given key is to always remember that major keys have a semitone interval between the degrees iii – IV and vii – I.